ejizba/func-nodejs-prototype/README.md

 ### In consideration

-- OptionB: Rich classes for bindings
+- OptionB: Rich classes for bindings.
+You get the best intellisense, but there's a decent overheard for our team to maintain the classes and for users to understand the classes.
-- OptionC: A middle ground between A and B
+- OptionC: Simple objects for bindings.
+We'll give intellisense where we can, but you won't instantiate a class at any point
-- OptionE: A merge of the A and C samples, and also applying some opinions on how it could be written.
+- OptionE: The "Most Node.js" and "Least Azure Functions" option.
+We can always add this as an optional piece instead of doing it on its own

 ### Experimental